-Audit & Risk Committee
+Audit & Risk Committee Chaired by Alan Stewart, th

 Chaired by Alan Stewart, the Committee's responsibilities include monitoring and reviewing the Group's risk management system, and the identification and management of risks, including our principal risks, one of which is ESG risk.
 In 2024, the Audit & Risk Committee reviewed in detail our principal risk.
 The Committee also monitors and assesses the Group's financial statements and information, including the assurance of environmental and sustainability disclosures by the external auditor.